 You are now in the post-incorporation stage, in which you lay the foundation for your company’s governance and operations.
-Some of the checklist items outlined in this blog post may seem unnecessary at the moment, but by completing them, you’ll be practicing good corporate governance hygiene and ultimately saving yourself from costly future complications.
-Here’s our post-incorporation checklist (you can download your own copy here):
+Some of the checklist items outlined in this blog post may seem unnecessary at the moment, but by completing them, you’ll likely be practicing good corporate governance hygiene and ultimately saving yourself from costly future complications.
+Here’s our post-incorporation checklist (you can download your own copy here).

 Appoint Your Corporate Officers